2026-2

 What's In Scope for Security & Access?

-- Customers are advised to use generic names for confidential projects as the project names will be visible to all users in these and other various places in the app.
+- Due to the items excluded from security and access noted above, customers are advised to use generic names for confidential projects as the project names will be visible to all users in these and other various places in the app.

 - Remove from the Power BI workspace those users that you do not want to view confidential projects, since these projects will be displayed in Power BI dashboards.